Time-dependent Rabi frequencies to protect quantum operations on an atomic qutrit by continuous dynamical decoupling: Results

 It is straightforward to verify that, if we adopt $\ket{0}$ as our initial state, then applying the Hadamard gate $U_H$, defined in Eq.~\eqref{uhadamard}, followed by one of the permutations, followed by $U_H^{\dagger}$, the final state will be, up to a global phase, $\ket{0}$ if the permutation is even and $\ket{1}$ if the permutation is odd.
 Therefore, a single execution of the circuit involving these three gates can tell us, at the time we measure the final state, the parity of the permutation.

-In Figs.~\ref{f2-Rabis} and \ref{f5-Rabis} we show the time dependent Rabi frequencies required to perform the $f_2$ (even) and $f_5$ (odd) unitary operations respectively.
+In Figs.~\ref{f2-Rabis} and \ref{f5-Rabis} we show the time-dependent Rabi frequencies required to perform the $f_2$ (even) and $f_5$ (odd) unitary operations, respectively.

 Using the strategy presented in Sec.~\ref{Subsec:universal} we also simulate the execution of the quantum circuit under the action of both, vacuum and thermal noise, with and without the presence of protection provided by the GCDD method.
 The simulations are done for the six permutations in Eq.~\eqref{permutations}, and the results for the fidelity of the final measurement, which reveals the parity of the permutation, are all shown (superposed) in Fig.~\ref{superposed}.
+The gate fidelity is calculated by comparing the density operator obtained at $t=3\tau$ and the expected ideal result, as $\Tr\left\{ \ketbra{j}{j} \rho(3\tau)\right\}$, where $j=0$ for the even permutations and $j=1$ for the odd ones.
+For all cases we set $\rho(0) = \ketbra{0}{0}$ as required by the protocol.
 Notice that for the case where the protection is active with large $m$, the circuit can be executed with almost unitary fidelity for every permutation.
 For the case where the protection is turned off, the fidelity tends to $1/3$ for all cases (this point is represented by $m=0$ in the graph), corresponding to an evolution to the maximally mixed state.

 The results of the simulation with active protection and large $m$ show that, if one of the six permutations $f_k$ is treated as a black box operation inside the circuit, one could infer the parity of $f_k$ with a fidelity arbitrarily close to $1$ by measuring the final state.
 If we are allowed to use ancilla qudits, it is possible to even guess the permutation $f_k$ instead of just its parity.
-This could be done by adapting the phase estimation algorithm to qudits ~\cite{cao2011quantum}, and applying it right after the described circuit.
+This could be done by adapting the phase estimation algorithm to qudits~\cite{cao2011quantum}, and applying it right after the described circuit.
 By measuring the eigenvalue associated with the operation $U_H^{\dagger} f_k U_H$ one could infer the value of $k$, and hence, the permutation.